 It’s estimated that 95% of our behavior runs on autopilot—something we call “fast brain.”
 Our neural networks are so efficient in creating shortcuts that they often cause us to relapse into old behaviors before we remember what we meant to do instead.

-Mindfulness is the exact opposite of these processes; it’s slow brain.
-It’s executive control rather than autopilot, and enables intentional actions, willpower, and decisions.
+Mindfulness is the exact opposite of these processes; it’s the slow brain.
+It’s executive control rather than autopilot and enables intentional actions, willpower, and decisions.